isomerpages/nlb-biblioasia/_holding-area/The Making of the Causeway.md

 In 1917, W. Eyre Kenny, the director of public works for the FMS, suggested building a rubble causeway across the strait.[^6] The idea quickly gained traction and the Causeway proposal won the support of Edward Lewis Brockman, Chief Secretary to the FMS, and Arthur Henderson Young, Governor of the Straits Settlements and High Commissioner of the FMS.

-The British government appointed consultant engineers Messrs Coode, Matthews, Fitzmaurice & Wilson to prepare detailed plans for the Causeway, which were presented to the FMS, Straits Settlements and Johor governments in 1918.
+The British government appointed consultant engineers Messrs Coode, Matthews, Fitzmaurice &amp; Wilson to prepare detailed plans for the Causeway, which were presented to the FMS, Straits Settlements and Johor governments in 1918.
 The Straits Settlements government formally approved the Causeway project the next year.[^7] That same year, the Johor government also passed a law to authorise the construction of a causeway.

 The consultant engineers proposed a rubble causeway about 18 m wide that would stretch just over a kilometre between the two territories.
-The raw materials for the rubble would come from granite quarries in nearby Pulau Ubin and Bukit Timah in Singapore.
+The raw materials for the rubble would come from granite quarries in nearby Pulau Ubin and Bukit Timah in Singapore.&nbsp;

 Part of the engineering challenge in building the Causeway was that at the Johor end, it had a channel, also known as a lock, to allow local vessels to pass through.
 The lock, about 52 m long and 10 m wide at the gate, needed a double set of floodgates as the water flow between the channel would change direction with the tide.
 A rolling lift-bridge, a kind of drawbridge, was installed to carry the road and railway tracks over the lock.
 The moving part of the bridge alone weighed 570 tons and raising it took eight and a half minutes.
-In addition, a tunnel 3.5 m wide and 2.4 m high was built below the lock to allow waterpipes to be run to Singapore.[^8]
+In addition, a tunnel 3.5&nbsp;m wide and 2.4 m high was built below the lock to allow waterpipes to be run to Singapore.[^8]

 Construction work began in 1919 and was completed in 1924.
 Thousands of workers were involved, and the project would eventually cost Johor, the Straits Settlements and the FMS an unprecedented 17 million Straits dollars.